 We are looking for enthusiastic, well-motivated children who are keen to learn from the rich academic and non-academic curriculum that we offer at Belmont.
 Pupils are expected to transfer to Mill Hill School at 13+.

-At the 7+ and 11+ points of entry we expect the majority of pupils to be exceeding the expected national average at either Key Stage 1 or 2.
+At 11+ we expect the majority of pupils to be exceeding the expected national average at Key Stage 2.
 Children are also expected to take an interest in the range of opportunities they are given and to integrate well into our diverse community.
 We have high standards of politeness and manners and children are expected to show consideration towards others.

 To achieve their full potential, we expect children to be able to work on tasks set within class and for prep in a positive frame of mind and to work independently when required to do so.